NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Field-Spectra/explore_field_spectra.md

 > "Spectral reflectance of both the front and back of the sample is measured against a reflective white spectralon reference panel.
 A black spectralon reference is then measured, followed by spectral transmittance measurements of the front and back of the sample.
 Reference measurements of the white reference are taken between each leaf measurement."

-When linking with NEON's airborne spectral dataset (DP3.30006.001), the `top of foliage (sunward) on black reference` is what we want to use.
+When linking with NEON's airborne spectral dataset (DP3.30006.001), the `top of foliage (sunward) on black reference` is the condition that we want to use.
 For this lesson, we will just focus on this reflectance condition.
-Let's take a look at the spectra for the single csv we read in:
+Let's take a look at the spectra for the single csv we read in.
+Note that you'll need to cast the wavelength and reflectance data to "numeric" data type, using `as.numeric`.

     refl_conditions_plot <- ggplot(FSP_RMNP_20200706_2043,
-                   aes(x = wavelength,
+                   aes(x = as.numeric(wavelength),
-                       y = reflectance,
+                       y = as.numeric(reflectance),
                        color = reflectanceCondition)) + geom_line()

-    print(refl_conditions_plot + ggtitle("FSP_RMNP_20200706_2043 - all reflectance conditions"))
+    print(refl_conditions_plot + ggtitle("FSP_RMNP_20200706_2043 - all reflectance conditions") + xlab("wavelength (nm)") + ylab("reflectance"))

-    ## `geom_line()`: Each group consists of only one observation.
-    ## ℹ Do you need to adjust the group aesthetic?

 <div class="figure" style="text-align: center">
 <img src="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/tutorials/R/AOP/Hyperspectral/Field-Spectra/rfigs/plot-reflectance-conditions-1.png" alt=" "  />